chicago-ya-praktikum/game/README.md

 Game Sokoban was created in 1981 year by Hiroyuki Imabayashi and published in 1982 year by japanese company Thinking Rabbit.
 Also, the company has released three sequels: Boxxle, Sokoban Perfect и Sokoban Revenge.

 The game has been implemented for a lot of computer platforms, including almost all home and personal computers.
-Also

-Игра была реализована для множества компьютерных платформ, включая практически все домашние и персональные компьютеры.
 There are also versions of the game for pocket computers, game consoles, digital cameras, mobile phones and TV.

 ## Rules